rust-lang/book/second-edition/src/ch12-05-working-with-environment-variables.md

 helped. /Carol -->

 First, we lowercase the `query` string, and store it in a shadowed variable with the same name.
-Lowercasing the query is necessary so that no matter if the user's query is "rust", "RUST", "Rust", or "rUsT", we'll treat the query as if it was "rust" and be insensitive to the case.
+Calling `to_lowercase` on the query is necessary so that no matter if the user's query is "rust", "RUST", "Rust", or "rUsT", we'll treat the query as if it was "rust" and be insensitive to the case.

 Note that `query` is now a `String` rather than a string slice, because calling `to_lowercase` is creating new data, not referencing existing data.
 If the